How to Pack a Carry-on for 2 Weeks

 - Thin down jacket—Patagonia down jackets are comfortable and last forever.
 REI makes great ones as well at a lower price point.

-- Fleece jacket—This Colombia fleece is what I use.
+- Fleece jacket—This Columbia fleece is what I use.
 They are affordable and have everything you need.

 - Raincoat—This North Face Venture 2 raincoat is my go-to.
 It’s comfortable, has lots of pockets, and it’s breathable.

-- Hiking sneakers— I love these Merrell shoes as they are great for hiking and walking around a city in comfort.
+- Hiking sneakers— I love these Teva shoes as they are great for hiking and walking around a city in comfort.

-- Merell sandal/flip flops—I have always loved Merell, but lately, I have been wearing my Chaco Spot Flip Flops everywhere.
-They went with me to Colombia, and I wear them all the time.
+- Merell sandals/flip flops—I have always loved Merell, but lately, I have been wearing my Chaco Spot Flip Flops everywhere.
+They went with me to Colombia, and I always wear them.
 They are rugged and last and are so comfortable and supportive.

 - Close-toed shoes—These black flats by Olio pack down small and are quite comfy.

-- 2 pairs of socks and 1 pair of compression socks
+- Two pairs of socks and one pair of compression socks

-- 3 bras and 7 pairs of underwear
+- Three bras and seven pairs of underwear

 Other Packing Items